jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Intelligent people have more zinc and copper in their hair.
+⚡<!-- FUNFACT --> Fun fact: Eating the heart of a male Partridge was the cure for impotence in ancient Babylon.

 </div>